Waldemar-Koch-git/EagleEye/Readme.md

-# EagleEye
+# 🦅EagleEye👁

 **Lightweight, cross-platform multi-camera stream viewer, built with Python and PyQt6.**

-EagleEye lets you monitor several IP cameras at once in a single window — RTSP, MJPEG, HTTP video or plain snapshot polling — with recording, digital zoom, audio playback and a layout that adapts to however you size the window.
+EagleEye lets you monitor several IP cameras at once in a single window - RTSP, MJPEG, HTTP video or plain snapshot polling - with recording, digital zoom, audio playback and a layout that adapts to however you size the window.

 ![Preview](./images_/preview.jpg)